About the Author

 “Environmental Peacemaking” Green Culture: An A-to-Z Guide, K. Wehr (ed.)
 (2011).

-“Border Walls and Bridging Work: Cultivating Resilience in Spaces of Control,” in M. Loadenthal & L. Rekow, Contemporary Narratives of Environmental Loss, Recovery, and Resistance, TBA (forthcoming).
+“Border Walls and Bridging Work: Cultivating Resilience in Spaces of Control,” From Environmental Loss to Resistance, M. Loadenthal & L. Rekow (eds.), University of Massachusetts Press (forthcoming)

 “Beyond the Anthropocene, Toward the Anarchocene?
-Notes on the Emergence of the Next Epoch,” Anarchist Political Ecology: Violence in the Age of Anthropocentrism, S. Springer et al. (eds.), (forthcoming).
+Notes on the Emergence of the Next Epoch,” Anarchist Political Ecology: Violence in the Age of Anthropocentrism, S. Springer et al. (eds.), PM Press (forthcoming).

 “Peace Ecology,” in H. Wood (ed.), Current Debates in Peace and Conflict Studies, Part 6/Section 2, NY: Oxford University Press.